-Parameter Parameter Description lpfc_enable_hba_reset When enabled, the FC and FCoE drivers can pass resets to the adapter.
-This is typically used for debugging purposes.
-Yes The enabled value is 1 (default).
+Parameter Description sysfs Visible Applicable Adapters Activation lpfc_enable_hba_reset When enabled, the FC and FCoE driver can pass resets to the adapter.
+This action is typically used for debugging purposes.
+Yes All Driver reload The enabled value is 1 (default).
 The disabled value is 0. lpfc_enable_npiv When enabled, the FC and FCoE driver can use NPIV to create VPorts (if supported by the fabric).
-Yes The enabled value is 1 (default).
-The disabled value is 0. lpfc_EnableXLane For Emulex LPe16000-series, LPe32000-series, OCe15100 adapters, specifies if the ExpressLane feature is enabled or disabled.
-Yes The minimum value is 0 (default).
-The maximum value is 1. lpfc_fcp_class Specifies either FC Class 2 or 3 for FCP data transmission.
+Yes All Driver reload The enabled value is 1 (default).
+The disabled value is 0. lpfc_enable_SmartSAN Sets up FDMI support for SmartSAN.
+The disabled value is 0 (default).
+The enabled value is 1.
+Yes All Driver reload lpfc_EnableXLane For Emulex LPe16000-series, LPe31000-series, LPe32000-series, and LPe16202/OCe15100 adapters, specifies if the ExpressLaneTM feature is enabled or disabled.
+The minimum value is 0 (default).
+The maximum value is 1.
+LPe32000-series, and LPe16202/OCe15100 adapters, specifies if the ExpressLaneTM feature is enabled or disabled.
+The minimum value is 0 (default).
+The maximum Driver reload lpfc_fcp_class Specifies either FC Class 2 or 3 for FCP data transmission.
 For Class 2, the value is 2.
 For Class 3, the value is 3 (default).
-Yes lpfc_fcp_eq_count NOTE This parameter is deprecated in RHEL 6.x/SLES 11 SPx drivers.
-Yes For Emulex OneConnect adapters, LPe16000-series, LPe32000-series, and LPe15000-series adapters, specify the number of fast-path FCP event queues, if available.
-The minimum value is 1.
-The maximum value is 8.
-The default value is 4.
-NOTE For Emulex LPe12000 adapters, this parameter is not applicable and has no effect. lpfc_fcp_wq_count NOTE This parameter is deprecated in RHEL 6.x/SLES 11 SPx drivers.
-For Emulex OneConnect adapters, LPe16000-series, LPe32000-series, and LPe15000-series adapters, specifies the number of fast-path FCP work queues, if available.
-The minimum value is 1.
-The maximum value is 32.
-The default value is 4.
-NOTE For Emulex LPe12000 adapters, this parameter is not applicable and has no effect. lpfc_fdmi_on Specifies if FDMI support is enabled or disabled.
-Yes 0 = Disabled (default) 5 = Enable FDMI without a 60-second delay, use all adapter and port attributes.
-7 = Enable FDMI with a 60-second delay, use all adapter and port attributes.
-Use this value to introduce a delay if FDMI is not operational.
-The delays begins after a linkup. lpfc_lun_queue_depth Specifies the default maximum number of commands sent to a single logical unit (disk drive).
-Yes The minimum value is 1.
-The maximum value is 128.
+Yes All Driver reload lpfc_fcp_io_channel For Emulex LPe16000-series, LPe31000-series, LPe32000-series, and LPe16202/OCe15100 adapters, defines the number of I/O channels supported by the driver.
+For more information, see Section 3.4, FC and FCoE Driver Performance Tuning.
+Yes SLI-4 only Driver reload The default value is 4 I/O channels.
+The minimum value is 1 I/O channel.
+The maximum value is 16 I/O channels.
+For Emulex LPe12000-series adapters, this parameter is not applicable and has no effect. lpfc_fdmi_on Specifies if FDMI support is enabled or disabled.
+The enabled value is 1 (default).
+The disabled value is 0. nabled value is 1 (default).
+The disabled Driver reload lpfc_hba_queue_depth Limits the number of outstanding commands per HBA.
+The minimum value is 32.
+The maximum value is 8192 (also default).
+All Driver reload lpfc_lun_queue_depth Specifies the default maximum number of commands sent to a single logical unit (disk drive).
+Yes All Driver reload The minimum value is 1.
+The maximum value is 512.
 The default value is 30. lpfc_max_luns Specifies the highest available LUN ID that is valid, per target.
 For example, a value of 19 means that LUN IDs from 0 to 19 are valid for the target.
 The SCSI layer scans each target until it reaches this specified LUN ID.
-Yes The minimum value is 0.
+Yes All Driver reload The minimum value is 0.
 The maximum value is 65535.
-The default value is 255. lpfc_max_scsicmpl_time Uses command completion time to control queue depth.
-The units are in milliseconds.
-Yes The minimum value is 0 (default).
-The maximum value is 6000.
+The default value is 255.